 Each material has its own unique perks and pitfalls, particularly when it comes to balancing cost and quality.
 Let’s look at the properties of these materials one by one and then compare them with silicone rubber to help you make an informed decision.

-When it comes to choosing a material for a specific application, cost is always a major consideration.
-In the world of rubber, there are several options available, including silicone rubber, natural rubber, synthetic rubber, styrene-butadiene rubber, silicone elastomers, and ethylene propylene diene (EPDM).
+When choosing a material for a specific application, cost is always a major consideration.
+Several options are available in the world of rubber, including silicone rubber, natural rubber, synthetic rubber, styrene-butadiene rubber, silicone elastomers, and ethylene propylene diene (EPDM).
 Each of these materials has its own advantages and disadvantages in terms of cost and quality.

 Natural Rubber

 Starting with natural rubber is a renewable resource derived from the sap of rubber trees.
-It is highly elastic and tear-resistant, making it ideal for projects requiring high tensile strength.
+It is highly elastic and tear-resistant, idealizing projects requiring high tensile strength.
 However, it degrades when exposed to harsh natural elements such as heat, light, and chemicals.

 This impacts its longevity and durability.
 The cost of natural rubber depends on its quality but is affordable compared to other types of rubber.
 It is ideal for products such as tires and conveyor belts due to its flexibility.
 However, as it is not resistant to extreme conditions, you can’t use natural rubber for applications or projects that require temperature or chemical resistance.